canonical/opensearch-operator/CONTRIBUTING.md

 ### Testing

-To run tests, run the following
+To run tests, first build the charm as described above, then run the following

 ```shell
 tox -e format       # update your code according to linting rules